rybacki/StarCitizenUtilityApp/README.md

 - **Cache Deletion**: Quickly clear cache files specific to Star Citizen and your graphics driver (Nvidia or AMD), which is especially useful after new game builds or hotfix releases.
 - **Server Opening Times**: Check when the Pyro Technical Preview Build server is scheduled to open in your local timezone and get countdowns to the next available play session.
+- **Screenshots Management**:
+   - List available screenshots in game builds.
+   - Delete all screenshots.
+   - Remove screenshots from selected game builds.
+   - The app automatically detects game builds for convenience.
+- **USER Folder Backup and Management**:
+   - Create backups of the 'USER' folder for a specific game build.
+   - Delete the 'USER' folder from a specific game build or all game builds.
+   - The app automatically detects game builds for convenience.

 ## Getting Started